 Additional Information on Workload Relief for Parenting

 The workload relief plan permits up to one semester of full workload relief from classroom teaching and administrative committee work, or two semesters of half relief from such duties.
 This relief is not considered a leave, and the faculty member will receive full salary while on workload relief.
-The faculty member's responsibilities for research, student consultation and advising remain unchanged from those of a normal term.
+The faculty member's responsibilities for research and undergraduate and graduate student advising remain unchanged from those of a normal term.

 Individuals eligible for the workload relief benefit include all full-time faculty members at the rank of professor, associate professor, assistant professor, and senior lecturer.
 The faculty member must be the sole caregiver of the child for at least 20 hours between 8:00 a.m. and 7:00 p.m.
 Monday-Friday.
-A faculty member who wants to request workload relief as a new parent should inform his or her department chair in writing, describing his/her responsibility for caregiving.
+Workload relief should not be scheduled in the same semester in which paid leave for childbearing (a.k.a. maternity leave or short-term disability leave) is taken.
+These are separate and distinct benefits for birth mothers.
+A faculty member who wants to request workload relief as a new parent should inform their department chair in writing, describing their responsibility for caregiving.
 The workload relief must be taken during the first year of the child's birth or adoption.

 Assistant Professors in the Humanities, the Social Sciences, and in certain fields in the Natural Sciences may be nominated by their departments for a Preceptorship, a three-year honorific appointment that frequently (but not always) coincides with the Assistant Professor's second three-year term.
 A Bicentennial Preceptorship provides the Assistant Professor with a one-year paid leave for scholarship along with a research fund.
 A University Preceptorship provides a one-semester paid leave and a research fund.
 These leaves are in addition to the One-in-Six leaves granted to assistant professors in the Humanities and Social Sciences.